 Born in the Bronx and raised between New York, Nigeria, and Louisiana, his cooking draws on Afro-Caribbean, West African, and American traditions that shape his personal history and are defining trends for today’s dining.
 A graduate of the Culinary Institute of America and author of the bestselling memoir Notes from a Young Black Chef, Onwuachi brings candor, creativity, and cultural insight to the table.

-Enjoy a pre-show continental breakfast, courtesy of Citarella, before this inspiring morning of conversation, culture, and cuisine.
+Enjoy a pre-show continental breakfast at 10 AM, courtesy of Citarella, before this inspiring morning of conversation, culture, and cuisine.
 The talk will be followed by a book signing in the lobby, and books can be purchased in advance or on site.

 by Gail Levin